InnerSourceCommons/InnerSourceLearningPath/contributor/05-benefits-of-contribution.md

 In general it is well understood that projects with a [bus factor](https://en.wikipedia.org/wiki/Bus_factor) of one or two people pose a risk to the organisation - all the more, when that project turns out to be central to the purpose of the business.
-Inner Source helps not only with making such projects transparent, but also provides tools to improve that situation by putting focus on mentoring and expanding the contributor base.
+InnerSource helps not only with making such projects transparent, but also provides tools to improve that situation by putting focus on mentoring and expanding the contributor base.